Shah-Nisarg/SAP-C02-Notes/Networking.md

 - DGW can exchange routes with on-prem
   - but it cannot route traffic between VPCs as the DGW are not exchanging routes amongst themselves
 - Multiple accounts can request access to the private VIF and DX gateway

+Transit VIF
+-

+- Allows DX to connect to up to **3 TGW** using **DX gateway**
+- DX gateway supports either Transit VIF or Private VIF - but not both ⚠️⚠️⚠️⚠️⚠️
+- If 2 TGW connnect with a DGW, the DGW does not allow TGW to communicate
+  - but a peering connection can be established between TGW to allow communication ✅
+- [Important lesson](https://learn.cantrill.io/courses/895720/lectures/35069986) about TGW across regions allowing routing between on-prem locations

 Encryption options
 -